nortikin/sverchok/docs/nodes/modifier_make/adaptive_polygons_mk3.rst

   only visible if **Matching Mode** is set to **Donor per face** and **Donor Matching** is set to **By Index** (see below).

+- **Use normals**.
+This defines how recipient object normals will be used to transform the donor objects.
+Available values are:

+  - **Map**.
+Interpolation between recipient object's vertex normals will be used to deform the donor object.
+While this procuces smoother results, this gives more deformation of donor object.
+  - **Face**.
+Recipient object's face normal will be used to orient the donor object.
+While this gives less deformation of donor object, it can give gaps between copies.

+  The default value is **Map**.

 Parameters
 ----------